Tapa cloth: General

-All these words give some clue to the origin.
-Masi could mean the (bark of the) dye-fig (Ficus tinctoria), endemic to Oceania, and probably the one originally used to make tapa.
-Somewhere in history, during the voyages of migration the hiapo or siapo was introduced from Southeast Asia, the paper mulberry tree (Broussonetia papyrifera).
-The bark of this tree is much better to use, and put the use of the dye-fig into oblivion.
-Only its name remained in Fiji.
-Tapa finally has the meaning of border or strip.
+During voyages of migration the paper mulberry tree (Broussonetia papyrifera) known as hiapo or siapo was introduced from Southeast Asia.
+Tapa cloth was present in Western Polynesia (Fiji, Tonga and Samoa) by about 1000 AD and then spread throughout the Pacific as people voyaged to islands further afield.
+Tapa also has the meaning of border or strip.
 It seems likely that before the glueing process became common to make large sheets (see below) only narrow strips were produced.

-Tapa can be decorated by rubbing, stamping, stencilling, smoking (Fiji: "masi Kuvui") or dyeing.
-The patterns of Tongan, Samoan, and Fijian tapa usually form a grid of squares, each of which contains geometric patterns with repeated motifs such as fish and plants, for example four stylised leaves forming a diagonal cross.
+Tapa can be decorated by rubbing, stamping, stencilling, smoking (Fijian: masi kuvui, "smoked barkcloth") or dyeing.
+The patterns of Tongan, Samoan and Fijian tapa usually form a grid of squares, each of which contains geometric patterns with repeated motifs such as fish and plants, for example four stylised leaves forming a diagonal cross.
 Traditional dyes are usually black and rust-brown, although other colours are known.

-In former times the cloth was primarily used for clothing, but now cotton and other textiles have replaced it.
+In former times the cloth was primarily used for clothing, but now modern textiles have replaced it.
 The major problem with tapa clothing is that the tissue loses its strength when wet and falls apart.
-However, it was better than grass-skirts, which usually are either heavier and harder or easily blown apart, but on the low coral atolls where the mulberry does not grow, people had no choice.
-It is also labour-intensive to manufacture.
-Tapa cloth was made by both the men and women in ancient times.
-An example is the Hawaiian men, who also made their own weapons.
+However, it was better than grass skirts, which usually are either heavier and harder or easily blown apart.
+Tapa is also labour-intensive to manufacture.
+Tapa cloth was made by both men and women in ancient times, for example in Hawaii.